mlandry/Koito/README.md

 scrobbler.
 This is what I've been doing for the entire development of this app and it hasn't failed me once.
 Or, you can always use something like [multi-scrobbler](https://github.com/FoxxMD/multi-scrobbler).

+## Demo

+You can view my public instance with my listening data at https://koito.mnrva.dev

 ## Screenshots

 ![screenshot one](assets/screenshot1.png)